dbrattli/Expression/README.md

 ```

 Using `match` as a context manager will make sure that a case was
 actually found.
-You might need need to have a default handler to avoid
+You might need to have a default handler to avoid
 `MatchFailureError`.

 Test cases may be additionally be wrapped in a function to have a match